Kolisya20/EpamAutomationTasks/Readme.md

 ## Setup
 1. Clone this repository
+2. Switch to the cloned repository
-2. Install the dependencies of this project with `npm install`.
+3. Install the dependencies of this project with `npm install`.

 ## Running test suite
 1. Open terminal